Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 forest training algorithm works as follows:

 1. Create $n$ bootstrap samples from the original data of size $N$.
     Remember, this is similar to the first step in bagging.
+Increasing $n$ will lead to similar or better results, but also requires more computational resources.
 Typically
     $n$ ranges from 100 to a few thousand but is best determined empirically.